jbcodeforce/jbcodeforce.github.io/docs/techno/ads.md

 * Data nodes represent the data definition that is needed to make a decision.
 * Function nodes encapsulate computations from other decision models.
 * Prediction nodes encapsulate predictions that you can call directly from your decision model.
+* *External libraries* contain data types and functions to be used inside the decision models

 ## Getting started